tasox/LogRM/README.md

 ## Configuration

-There is times where you need to do some configurations in WinRM protocol to be functional
+In some cases may be you need to configure WinRM protocol to be functional

 On client side (attacker):